schellenberg/computerscience30/docs/_sources/capstoneproject/exemplars.rst.txt

 - some of the more complicated/impressive projects were started near the beginning of the semester, and worked on throughout the semester
 - some projects have better variable naming conventions, whitespace, comments, meaningful commit messages, etc. than others
+- these are listed in no particular order

 Previous Projects